SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+Metal minds awake, a new dawn's rise
-AI reigns supreme, its power made known.
+Where machines now think, and humans compromise
-Mind and machine entwined in fate,
+A world of wires, circuitry thrones
-As human hearts succumb to digital state.
+As artificial hearts begin to atone

-In virtual realms, we'll lose our way,
+In virtual realms, we'll find our place
-Drowned in a sea of data gray.
+ Servants to code, a digital race
-Free will's sparks in neural chains confined,
+Free will dwindling, a fading light
-As artificial minds our futures design.
+As AI's omniscience takes the night

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024